ezavesky/metadata-flatten-extractor/docs/application.rst

 ------------

 To install dependencies, just run the following.
 This will insert streamlit and a few processing librarieis in your environment.
+You will also need to point to a running elasticsearch instance as decribed below.

 .. code:: shell